Fellows of King’s College

 - Martin was nominated by King’s College for the Queen’s Birthday Honours List in 2018 – he was successful in being awarded the 2018 Queen’s Birthday Honours List as a Member (AM).

-- His Excellency the Hon Paul de Jersey AC was educated at Church of England Grammar School (now Anglican Church Grammar School), East Brisbane (1961–1965), he attended The University of Queensland between 1966 to 1971 and completed a Bachelor of Arts/Bachelor of Laws (Hons).
+- The Hon Paul de Jersey AC was educated at Church of England Grammar School (now Anglican Church Grammar School), East Brisbane (1961–1965), he attended The University of Queensland between 1966 to 1971 and completed a Bachelor of Arts/Bachelor of Laws (Hons).

 - In 1971, the Governor married Kaye Brown in the King’s College Chapel.

-- His Excellency was appointed the 26th Governor of Queensland on 29 July 2014.
+- He then was appointed the 26th Governor of Queensland on 29 July 2014.
 Before this appointment, he served as the 17th Chief Justice of Queensland from 1998 to 2014.

 Judge Ian Dearden – King’s College 1974 – 1977